Metaswitch/sas-client/README.md

 To build the library, run `make` in the top level directory.
 A `clean` target is also supplied.

+The library must be built with gcc 4.4 (or higher).
+It has been tested on Ubuntu and Red Hat Enterprise Linux

 To include this library in your application, you must ensure that all the files in `include/` are in your applications include path, and you have `#include <sas.h>` in your code.

 To link with this library you should ensure `libsas.a` is in your link path (using the `-L` option) and supply `-lsas -lpthread -lrt` to the linker.